JuliaParallel/DistributedArrays.jl/README.md

 ## Introduction

 `DistributedArrays.jl` uses the stdlib [`Distributed`][distributed-docs] to implement a *Global Array* interface.
-A `DArray` is distributed accross a set of workers.
+A `DArray` is distributed across a set of workers.
 Each worker can read and write from its local portion of the array and each worker has read-only access to the portions of the array held by other workers.

 ## Installation